 - CPRA requires businesses to add a link on their website for registering data sharing preferences

 California Privacy Rights Act, also known as Proposition 24, is a new data privacy bill approved by most voters during the general election on November 3, 2020.
 The act aims to:

-Tightening business regulations on the use of users’ personal information (PI).
+- Tightening business regulations on using users’ personal information (PI).

 CPRA was proposed by Alastair Mactaggart, a real estate developer turned founder of the advocacy group Californians for Consumer Privacy.
 He made efforts via his advocacy group and put forth a ballot initiative known as the California Privacy Rights Act.

 Alastair’s viewpoint is that “We’ve laid a historical foundation for consumer rights in California with the passage of the California Consumer Privacy Act, and now it’s time to seize that momentum and take the next step in enforcing and expanding the law to keep pace with an industry that is changing at a break-neck pace,” and “that’s why we’ve introduced a new initiative that will further protect our most personal information, increase fines for violating kids’ privacy, create more transparency and most importantly, establish an enforcement arm that truly looks out for consumers.”

 As provided by state law, Attorney General Xavier Becerra released the title and summary for the CPRA.